VidYen/VidYen-WordPress-Plugins/vidyen-vidhash/README.md

 == Changelog ==

+= 1.3.1 =

+-Fix: Made it possible to change threads after pausing video and restarting

 = 1.3.0 =

 - Add: Added thread and throttle control for non-logged in users to allow better experience